instructure/deb-ruby/doc/contributing/testing_ruby.md

     make test-spec
     ```

-    To run a specific directory, we can use `MSPECOPT` to specify the directory:
+    To run a specific directory, we can use `SPECOPTS` to specify the directory:

     ```
-    make test-spec MSPECOPT=spec/ruby/core/array
+    make test-spec SPECOPTS=spec/ruby/core/array
     ```

-    To run a specific file, we can also use `MSPECOPT` to specify the file:
+    To run a specific file, we can also use `SPECOPTS` to specify the file:

     ```
-    make test-spec MSPECOPT=spec/ruby/core/array/any_spec.rb
+    make test-spec SPECOPTS=spec/ruby/core/array/any_spec.rb
     ```

     To run a specific test, we can use the `--example` flag to match against the test name:

     ```
-    make test-spec MSPECOPT="../spec/ruby/core/array/any_spec.rb --example='is false if the array is empty'"
+    make test-spec SPECOPTS="../spec/ruby/core/array/any_spec.rb --example='is false if the array is empty'"
     ```

     To run these specs with logs, we can use:

     ```
-    make test-spec MSPECOPT=-Vfs
+    make test-spec SPECOPTS=-Vfs
     ```

     To run a ruby-spec file or directory with GNU make, we can use